PattyHarris/Bootcamp-Week14-rental-apartment/README.md

 5. Import this function in 'webhook.js'.
 6. After the call to prisma.booking.updateMany(), we'll send the 2 emails.
 NOTE: in order for this whole process to work and for the emails to be sent correctly, the stripe CLI MUSTS BE RUN in the project folder.
 After a Mac update, my terminal was running at my root account....noticed this solution in the Discord channel.

+## Reflect Database Changes in the Bookings UI

+1. Currently, we're still using the hard-coded config data on the 'calendar.js'.
+The last step of the lesson is to use the database to show bookings - this step does NOT take care of blocked dates or pricing.
+That data is still pulled from the config file.
+2. Add 'getServerSideProps' to 'calendar.js' that will retrieve the booked dates from the database.
+3. Import the 'bookedDates' prop in 'Calendar'.
+See other changes below.
+4. Refactor 'getBookedDates' in 'lib/bookings.js' to pull the booked dates out of the database instead of the config file.
+5. Refactor 'isBooked' in 'dates.js' to pull the data from the database.
+6. Refactor 'isSelectable' in 'dates.js' to accept an array of booked dates ('bookedDates').
+Flavio's order of changes is weird - first he changes the calls and THEN changes the functions....
+7. Change all the calls to 'isSelectable' in 'calendar.js' by adding the 'bookedDates' array as a input parameter.
+8. Changed the 'disabled' prop in the 'DayPicker' to use '...bookedDates' instead of '...getBookedDates()'.
+9. Remove the 'booked' object from the config file.
+10. The 'booked dates' are still selectable, but that's an easy fix as a TODO.